-The man referred to as the "spiritual godfather of the Flying Nun scene" has undergone numerous incarnations during a long musical career: from his arrival amidst the punk era of the late 70s with The Enemy, to short-lived legends Toy Love, and over a dozen releases with the Tall Dwarfs (in collaboration with guitarist Alec Bathgate).
-There have also been several Chris Knox solo albums and projects - including 1995's Songs of You and Me, (hailed by the American music press as a piece of songwriting magic), classic love song ‘Not Given Lightly', a run of distinctive music videos, and screen appearances.
+The man referred to as the "spiritual godfather of the Flying Nun scene" has undergone numerous incarnations during his musical career: from his arrival amidst the punk era of the late 70s with The Enemy, to short-lived legends Toy Love, and over a dozen releases with duo Tall Dwarfs (in collaboration with guitarist Alec Bathgate).
+There have also been several Chris Knox solo projects, including 1995 album Songs of You and Me, (hailed by the American music press as a piece of songwriting magic), classic love song ‘Not Given Lightly', and a run of distinctive music videos — most of them directed by Knox.

 Low-tech legend Chris Knox is an accomplished musician, animator, writer, cartoonist, and filmmaker.
 The former punk shaman has brought an energetic eclecticism to his work no matter what medium it forms in, and showcased his gift for DIY-style animation in many of the videos that accompany his music.

 Indie legend Chris Knox is featured in this episode from a series made for secondary school music students.
 He performs 'One Fell Swoop' — a love song he describes as an aberration amongst his more "nasty" numbers — and explains its composition while denying Whitney Houston comparisons.
 Knox is typically forthright in discussing his varied career as musician, cartoonist, TV presenter and "renaissance bloke".
 He outlines his philosophy of DIY self-sufficiency and extols the virtues of never compromising (so that even failure is "much more meaningful").